18th Guards Motor Rifle Division

 Recently re-estabilished formation; incomplete

-11th Separate Tank Regiment: Equipment and Structure
+11th Separate Tank Regiment (military unit 41611) — Equipment and Role

-26th Separate Automobile Battalion: Logistical Support
+26th Separate Automobile Battalion (military unit 88771) — Logistics Support

 Places